 Introduction

-Accessibility is no longer a nice-to-have.
-It is a critical part of building inclusive software that works for everyone.
+Accessibility is a requirement, not an afterthought.
+Building inclusive software that works for everyone is both a legal obligation and good product sense.
 Millions of users depend on screen readers, keyboard navigation, and high-contrast settings to interact with digital products.
 Ignoring accessibility can lead to poor user experience, lost customers, and in some cases legal risk.

 BrowserStack provides accessibility testing features that allow developers and QA engineers to validate accessibility directly on real browsers and devices.
-By combining accessibility checks with functional and visual testing, teams can ensure their apps meet accessibility standards before release.
+In January 2026, BrowserStack launched Accessibility DevTools, a major expansion that brings accessibility testing directly into developer IDEs and CI pipelines.

-WCAG compliance checks BrowserStack tools help identify violations of the Web Content Accessibility Guidelines (WCAG), the global benchmark for accessibility.
+WCAG 2.2 compliance checks BrowserStack tools identify violations of the Web Content Accessibility Guidelines (WCAG) 2.2, the latest global benchmark for accessibility.
+This includes checks for focus management, target size, and dragging alternatives introduced in WCAG 2.2.

 Screen reader simulation Test how your website or app behaves with screen readers.
 This helps developers make sure important information is correctly announced.